-The current market conditions and volatility increase the uncertainty of the Company's ability to continue as a going concern given the need to both curtail expenditures and to raise additional funds.
-The Company is experiencing, and has experienced, negative operating cash flows, and needs to invest in the continued prosecution of patents and trademarks which cannot be met from existing cash balances.
+The Company is experiencing, and has experienced, negative operating cash flows, and needs to invest in the research and development program and continued prosecution of patents and trademarks which cannot be met from existing cash balances.
 The Company will continue to search for new funds and for new collaborative partners for the research and product development initiatives but anticipates that the current market conditions may impact the ability to source such funds.